A Strong Foundation Building For Your Child Is A Must: Start Before It’s Too Late

 How future-ready is the school?
 What is the vision the school has to make students ready for the changes and challenges of tomorrow?

-With many new fields and job avenues opening up; and many new functions emerging from the ‘gig’ economy, children need to be ready for non-traditional opportunities.
+With many new fields and job avenues opening up, and many new functions emerging from the ‘gig’ economy, children need to be ready for non-traditional opportunities.
 Preparing and educating for traditional, steady and straight career paths are a thing of the past.

 What are the skill levels of the teachers?
 Are they equipped to impart beyond the traditional demands of education?

 Teaching is no longer the ‘keep yourself busy’ profession.
 Teachers need to be up to date with the latest happenings and contemporary developments to make knowledge relevant.
 Many people with a passion for teaching are also taking a plunge into this profession – which was uncommon until a few years ago.
-This brings fresh perspectives and real-life experiential learnings for students.
+This brings fresh perspectives and real-life experiential learning for students.

 Does learning happen outside the classrooms and textbooks?
 What values are emphasised in the school?